-Victoria amazonica, commonly known as Amazon Water Lily, Giant Amazon Water Lily, Giant Water Lily or Royal Water Lily, Victoria Lily, is well known for its huge circular leaves, which are often pictured with a small child sitting supported in the center as a demonstration of their size and strength.
+Victoria amazonica, commonly known as Amazon Water Lily, Giant Amazon Water Lily, or Giant Water Lily, is well known for its huge circular leaves.
 The species is highly prized as an ornamental, despite having somewhat particular requirements for successful cultivation.

 Air trapped in the spaces between the ribs enables the leaves to float.
 They are so buoyant that they can easily support the weight of a small child, and a mature leaf can support 45 kg if the load is evenly distributed.
 In a single season, each plant produces some 40 to 50 leaves, which cover the water surface and exclude light, thus restricting the growth of most other plants.

 In summer the flowers are hand-pollinated and then placed in a bag.
-This enables easy collection of the resulting seed, in the autumn.
+This enables easy collection of the resulting seed in the autumn.
 The seeds must be kept moist, preferably in water, all the time.
-To prevent premature germination, or death, they are kept at a constant temperature of 15 °C. In order to begin germination it is sometimes necessary to nick the seed with a scalpel, after which germination occurs in ten days.
-In January the newly germinated seed is pricked out into a tiny pot which is kept in water.
-As the plant grows, potting on into larger pots is carried out until the plant occupies a one ton pot.
-Loam is used as a substrate, the key factors for this choice being that it does not float, it is rich in nutrients and it has the capacity to enclose the fertilizer that is contained in the 'feed bombs' given to the plant.
+To prevent premature germination or death, they are kept at a constant temperature of 15 °C. To begin germination, it is sometimes necessary to nick the seed with a scalpel, after which germination occurs in ten days.
+In January, the newly germinated seed is pricked out into a tiny pot that is kept in water.
+As the plant grows, potting on into larger containers is carried out until the plant occupies a one-ton pot.
+Loam is used as a substrate, the key factors for this choice being that it does not float, it is rich in nutrients, and it can enclose the fertilizer that is contained in the "feed bombs" given to the plant.

 Pests and diseases are kept at bay with the provision of plenty of rich fertilizer, but aphids can be a problem.

 If the plant becomes pot-bound, the crown tends to lift until it is raised out of the water.
-To counter this, the 'chop and drop' technique can be used whereby the crown is cut and planted in a new pot.
-Alternatively the pot can be placed deeper in the water.
-The general rule is: the larger the pot, the larger and healthier the plant.
+To counter this, the "chop and drop" technique can be used whereby the crown is cut and planted in a new pot.
+Alternatively, the container can be placed deeper in the water.
+The general rule is the larger the pot, the larger and healthier the plant.

 General maintenance includes weekly feeding throughout the season using 'feed bombs' and prompt removal of decaying leaves.
 The pot in which the plant is growing is kept submerged in water at all times.